benmarwick/onboarding-reproducible-compendia/policies.md

 ### Compendium submission

 * For a compendium to be considered for the DataONE suite, authors must initiate a request on the [onboarding](https://github.com/benmarwick/onboarding-reproducible-compendia) repository.
-* Upon an initial assessment (see Aims and Scope below), an DataONE member will assign a reviewer or follow up with additional steps.
+* Upon an initial assessment (see Aims and Scope below), a DataONE member will assign a reviewer or follow up with additional steps.
 This process usually happens within 5 business days.
-* Compendia are reviewed for quality, fit, documentation, clarity and the review process is quite similar to a manuscript review (see our [compendium guide](packaging_guide.md) and [reviewing guide](reviewing_guide.md) for more details).
+* Compendia are reviewed for quality, fit, documentation, and clarity.
+The review process is quite similar to a manuscript review (see our [compendium guide](packaging_guide.md) and [reviewing guide](reviewing_guide.md) for more details).
 Unlike a manuscript review, this process will be an ongoing conversation.
 * Once all major issues and questions, and those addressable with reasonable effort, are resolved, the editor assigned to a compendium will make a decision (accept, hold, or reject).
 Rejections are usually done early (before the review process begins), but in rare cases a compendium may also be rejected after review & revision.

 ### <a href="#fit" name="#fit"></a>Aims and Scope